mekanika/skematic/Readme.md

 ## Usage

-Access to the library is provided via the accessor `schema` (rather than directly to the underlying Class `Schema`).
+Access to the library is provided via the `accessor` (rather than directly  to the underlying `Model` class).

-`schema` keeps an internal register of schema# instances, an import/load function and some utility methods to track, list and create new schema.
+`accessor` keeps an internal register of model# instances, an import/load function and some utility methods to track, list and create new Models.

-Of primary importance are `.new( key )` and `.load( schema )`
+Of primary importance are `.new( key )` and `.load( model )`

 - **`.new( key )`** creates a new `Schema` - see [Creating Schema](#creating)
 - **`.load( schema )`** loads in schema as JSON or POJO

-Other utility methods on `schema` include:
+Other utility methods on the accessor include:

 - **`.list()`** _{Array}_ keys of all loaded schema
 - **`.has( key )`** _{Boolean}_ is schema `key` loaded